-- Flooding is an impacting natural hazard in Botswana affecting yearly an average of 8.000 people which equates to approximately 0.4% of the total population of the country. - A majority of the affected people are concentrated in the central district, which is the most populous district, and in Ngamiland, where the delta of the Okavango river is located. - The local economy is highly exposed to floods.
-On average about 90 mln USD of GDP per year can be potentially affected by floods.
-This correspond to about 0.56% of the total yearly GDP at country level. - As climate models predict a significative increase in temperature and a likely decrease of precipitation, the flood affected population as well as potentially affected GDP are likely to decreases under future climate conditions and compared to the values evaluated under current climate conditions.
+- Flooding affects on average more than 5.000 people, approximately 0.24% of the total population of the country. - A majority of the affected people are concentrated in the Central district, which is the most populous district, and in Ngamiland, where the delta of the Okavango river is located. - The local economy is significantly exposed to floods.
+On average, almost 50 million USD of GDP per year is potentially affected by floods.
+This correspond to about 0.28% of the total national GDP. - As climate models predict significant increase in temperature and a stable precipitation, the flood affected population as well as potentially affected GDP are likely to decrease under future climate conditions when compared to the values evaluated under current climate conditions.
 However, as shown in the climate session, climate projections are inherently uncertain.
-This uncertainty requires consideration when the above estimations are used in policy development. - When the affected population and GDP under current climate conditions are compared with estimates under future climate conditions and when they are paired with projected socio-economic situation (\), they show a betterment.
-Namely, the flood affected population decreases in future conditions and the GDP increases.
+This uncertainty must be considered when the above estimations are used in policy development. - Under future climate conditions, both current and projected socio-economic situations improve.
+Namely, the flood affected population decreases and the national GDP increases.
 This is a result of the disproportional growth projected for the population and the GDP (population increase of about 30% and GDP by 5-fold)\\.
 The future prediction is highly uncertain.

-- \ % computed with reference to the total 2016 Population - $\stackrel{\cdot}{\text{}}$ % computed with reference to the total 2050 Population
+- \ % computed with reference to the total 2016 Population - \\ % computed with reference to the total 2050 Population